-The State Street Global Advisors Proxy Voting Program
+The State Street Global Advisors Proxy Voting Choice Program

-In addition to the option of delegating proxy voting authority to State Street Global Advisors pursuant to this Policy, clients may alternatively choose to participate in the State Street Global Advisors Proxy Voting Program (the "Proxy Voting Program") which empowers clients to direct the proxy voting of shares held by the eligible fund or segregated account they own.
-Clients that participate in the Proxy Voting Program have the option of selecting a third-party proxy voting guideline from among policies included in the Proxy Voting Program to apply to the vote of the client's pro rata share of the securities held by the eligible fund or segregated account they own.
-This Policy does not apply to shares voted under the Proxy Voting Program.
+In addition to the option of delegating proxy voting authority to State Street Global Advisors pursuant to this Policy, clients may alternatively choose to participate in the State Street Global Advisors Proxy Voting Choice Program (the "Proxy Voting Choice Program"), which empowers clients to direct the proxy voting of shares held by the eligible fund or segregated account they own.
+Clients that participate in the Proxy Voting Choice Program have the option of selecting a third-party proxy voting guideline from the policies included in the Proxy Voting Choice Program to apply to the vote of the client's pro rata share of the securities held by the eligible fund or segregated account they own.
+This Policy does not apply to shares voted under the Proxy Voting Choice Program.